maxstrauch/sle-tree-walk/README.md

  - [2] A. H. Bagge: Analysis and transformation with the nuthatch tree-walking library.
 SLE Conference 2015. [http://dl.acm.org/citation.cfm?doid=2814251.2814264](http://dl.acm.org/citation.cfm?doid=2814251.2814264)
  - [3] R. Lämmel: Language interpreters.
 Software Languages Team, CS Faculty, University of Koblenz-Landau. `<No URL available>`

-The literature PDFs can be found in the repo directory `literature`.

 # License

 Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
 Click here for details.
 The license applies to the entire source code.